singkeo/dot-login/README.md

     }
     ```

-7. Copy the JSON from step 3 and pass it to the substrate node by calling the extrinsic.
+7. Copy the JSON from step 3 and pass it to the substrate node by calling the `zkProofModule.storeZkProof` extrinsic.

-TODO: add more details

 ## Substrate Node

-TODO: add link
+1. Get the node up & running

+    ```bash
+    # 1) clone node repo
+    git clone git@github.com:singkeo/dot-login-substrate-node.git

+    # 2) build node
+    cargo build --release

+    # 3) start node (note: add --unsafe-rpc-external if you're planning to access it the node from a remote machine)
+    ./target/release/node-template --dev
+    ```

+2. you can now submit the zk proof that you've generated in the client to the blockchain (see previous step)